Lamden/lamden-unity-csharp/README.md

 ## Installation

-1. Download the package 'Lamden-Unity.unitypackage' from [HERE](https://github.com/Lamden/lamden-Csharp/releases)
+1. Download the package `Lamden-Unity.unitypackage` from [HERE](https://github.com/Lamden/lamden-Csharp/releases)
-1. In your Unity project select 'Assets > Import Package > Custom Package'
+1. In your Unity project select `Assets > Import Package > Custom Package`
-1. Select the downloaded package 'Lamden-Unity.unitypackage'
+1. Select the downloaded package `Lamden-Unity.unitypackage`
-1. Ensure all items are selected and choose 'Import'
+1. Ensure all items are selected and choose `Import`

 ## How to Use

-1. Add the "LamdenManager" from 'Assets/LamdenUnity/Prefabs' to your scene
+1. Add the `LamdenManager` from `Assets/LamdenUnity/Prefabs` to your scene
-1. * Optional: Select the "LamdenManager" from the 'Hierarchy' and in the 'Inspector' edit the network info under the 'Master Node Api' script (note: it is prepopulated with the Lamden testnet information)
+1. * Optional: Select the `LamdenManager` from the 'Hierarchy' and in the 'Inspector' edit the network info under the 'Master Node Api' script (note: it is prepopulated with the Lamden testnet information)
 1. See examples under 'Assets/Lamden UI Example'
-  1. 'LamdenTest' for: Ping, Wallet Creation and Wallet Balance
+  1. `LamdenTest` for: Ping, Wallet Creation and Wallet Balance
-  1. 'Test_Values' for submitting a transaction
+  1. `Test_Values` for submitting a transaction
-1. See the Test Cases under 'Assets/LamdenUnity/EditorTests' for examples of other usage
+1. See the Test Cases under `Assets/LamdenUnity/EditorTests` for examples of other usage